ninryt/ninryt/README.md

 My name is **Nina B.**, and I am a trained Data Scientist and **Digital Product Researcher / Analyst** from the University of Economics in Poland (Szczecin), currently leading the Data Team at FTI Group.
 I am passionate about combining data analysis using SQL, Python and analytical tools with User Research to leverage digital and non-digital products.

-:seedling: **I’m currently developing an AI-powered web-scraping model** using Python and maschine learning to automate data extraction and analysis.
+:seedling: **I’m currently developing an AI-powered web-scraping model** using Python and machine learning to automate data extraction and analysis.

 :hammer_and_wrench: **I recently designed and developed**: